 A key step in modernizing the child care sector was the introduction of a funding formula and framework in 2013.
-Now in its sixth year, the Child Care Funding Formula and framework provides Consolidated Municipal Service Managers (CMSMs) and District Social Services Administration Boards (DSSABs) with flexibility to determine how to allocate child care funding to best meet the needs of children, families and child care operators within their community.
+Now in its eighth year, the Child Care Funding Formula and framework provides Consolidated Municipal Service Managers (CMSMs) and District Social Services Administration Boards (DSSABs) with flexibility to determine how to allocate child care funding to best meet the needs of children, families and child care operators within their community.

 The Child Care Funding Formula is evidence-based, relying on publicly available data to drive an equitable funding allocation for municipal child care service managers across the province.
-In 2015, the Ministry introduced funding benchmarks to further support the formula's transparency.